titusjin/reactdev_demo/README.md

-#Titus jin try to adopt flux in project
+#Titus jin try to adopt flux in project of developing
 # Flux TodoMVC Example

 > An application architecture for React utilizing a unidirectional data flow.